survivejs/webpack-book/manuscript/styling/01_loading.md

 ![cssnext](images/cssnext.jpg)

 [cssnext](http://cssnext.io/) is a PostCSS plugin that allows us to experience the future now.
-It comes with restrictions as it’s not possible to adapt to each feature, but it may be worth a go.
+It comes with restrictions as it's not possible to adapt to each feature, but it may be worth a go.
 You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext), and you can enable it as follows:

 ```javascript
 {